 The need for an alternative economics

 When it comes to investments and business decisions, those who make the decisions hardly ever turn to economics for direction, and probably rightly so.
-Economic theory as it is presented in most textbooks used in secondary schools and universities has been found to be of little use when it comes to explanations of real-world developments in the economy.
+Economic theory, as it is presented in most textbooks that are used in secondary schools and universities, has been found to be of little use when it comes to explanations of real-world developments in the economy.
 Concepts like growth and inflation are usually discussed in an arbitrary manner and because of that, their links to stock markets and bond markets are usually neglected.

 Our economics is one built on the principle that all economies that are part of the global capitalist system move in cycles, and that understanding the nature of these cycles can help build an analytical framework to analyse economies and markets with the ultimate goal of business and investment decision-making.

 Example 1: What explains the 40-year rally of bond prices from 1980 up to the present?

 Everyone agrees interest rates generally follow inflation, but the question is what determines inflation, and what caused inflation to fall continuously from 1980 onward?
 If you ask an orthodox economist, the answer will likely be that “central banks successfully brought inflation under control”.
 That immediately raises the question as to why they have not managed to raise inflation given their clear desire to do so (Japan in particular).
 In spite of injecting massive amounts of liquidity over the past decade or more, the major advanced country central banks have been unable to raise their inflation rates with inflation even falling further in some cases.